gnikolovski/dix/README.md

 Even with this option, you will be asked for a confirmation, because you can potentially lose important data if you overwrite existing database.

+PROGRAM WILL NOT DROP ALL TABLES BEFORE IMPORTING, IT WILL ONLY OVERWRITE EXISTING TABLES.

 #### Notice

 This application is tested only on Linux.